kylegilman/video-embed-thumbnail-generator/readme.txt

 * Removed superfluous gallery height option.
 * Stopped inserting unnecessary width and height shortcode attributes when videos are set to the default width and height.
 * Consolidated video metadata database entries.
+* Fixed bug that deleted replacement videos before encoding was finished when simultaneous encodes are enabled.
 * Fixed bug that added bad content to Open Graph video tag when other shortcodes were found before KGVID in the post.
 * Fixed bug that wrote multiple unnecessary meta entries to the database when image attachments were updated.
 * Fixed bug that disabled "Choose from Library" buttons in Firefox.
+* Fixed bug that incorrectly indicated thumbnail videos did not load in Firefox.
+* Fixed bug that allowed video thumbnails to overflow their container in the Media Library modal window in Firefox.
 * Fixed bug that kept end of video overlay images on screen when user hit play again.
 * Fixed bug that incorrectly resized videos embedded through iframe.
 * Fixed bug that did not assign a default value to the qt-faststart/MP4Box application path for new installations.